csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **select** _ID_ **from** _student_ **natural left outer join** _takes_ **where** _course id_ **is** _null_;

 The **right outer join** is symmetric to the **left outer join**.
-Tuples from the right- hand-side relation that do not match any tuple in the left-hand-side relation are padded with nulls and are added to the result of the right outer join.
+Tuples from the righthand-side relation that do not match any tuple in the left-hand-side relation are padded with nulls and are added to the result of the right outer join.
 Thus, if we rewrite our above query using a right outer join and swapping the order in which we list the relations as follows:

 **select** \* **from** _takes_ **natural right outer join** _student_;